 Vegetable oil – I advise you to use Canola oil for this recipe.
 I know you are tempted to use olive oil instead. 🙂

 Flour – All-purpose flour is best for this recipe.

-Onion – I use yellow onion.
+Onion and Carrots – I use yellow onion.
 It needs to be cut and used for the brown sauce.

 Seasonings – Sea salt flakes and finely ground black pepper make up the seasoning.